Rolandg92/Robotics/README.md

-2nd year Intro to Robotics in a team of 5 had three assignments.
+2nd year Intro to Robotics in a team of 5 had three assignments using ROBOTC.

 1st was to have a robot with a touch and color sensor run an certain route through an obstacle course.